Granting Freedom from Tolerations

 Even savvy creators sometimes don’t see the vibrational obstacles that keep us from manifesting what we want …

 … things like jobs we detest, relationships that are dysfunctional, or responsibilities that weigh on us.

 The reason we don’t recognize these situations, people or things as problematic to our manifesting is because we’ve gotten so used to them we don’t even realize what an energetic drain they are.

 (Like the frog who doesn’t jump out of the pot as the heat gradually increases … we’re just used to it.)

-Not because I know what’s best for you when it comes to changing your work, breaking up with partners or running away from home.
+Not because I know what’s best for you when it comes to changing your work, or breaking up with partners, or considering bankruptcy.

 But because I believe there is one thing that can help no matter the situation we’re dealing with.